-To assist in campus living, the University employs full-time staff who live on campus.
-In addition to those staff, the Director of Residential Housing is there to offer guidance to student residents.
-The Staff live just off of the main lobbies in each building.
+To assist in campus living, the University employs a Housing Graduate Assistant who live on campus.
+The GA lives just off the main lobby of McCutcheon Hall.
+In addition to the GA, the Director of Residential Housing is available to offer guidance to student residents. .